ARMmbed/mbed-os-example-wifi/README.md

    cd mbed-os-example-wifi
    ```

-1. Configure the Wi-Fi shield to use.
+1. Configure the Wi-Fi shield and settings.

    Edit ```mbed_app.json``` to include the correct Wi-Fi shield, SSID and password:

    ```
+{
     "config": {
- 	  "wifi-shield": {
-               "help": "Options are internal, WIFI_ESP8266, WIFI_ISM43362, WIFI_IDW0XX1",
-               "value": "WIFI_ESP8266"
-        	  },
         "wifi-ssid": {
             "help": "WiFi SSID",
             "value": "\"SSID\""
         },
         "wifi-password": {
             "help": "WiFi Password",
-               "value": "\"Password\""
+            "value": "\"PASSWORD\""
         }
     },
+    "target_overrides": {
+        "*": {
+            "platform.stdio-convert-newlines": true,
+            "esp8266.provide-default" : false
+        }
+    }
+}

    ```

+   For build-in WiFi, you do not need to set any `provide-default` values.
+Those are required
+   if you use external WiFi shield.

    Sample ```mbed_app.json``` files are provided for ESP8266 (```mbed_app_esp8266.json```), X-NUCLEO-IDW04A1 (```mbed_app_idw04a1.json```) and X-NUCLEO-IDW01M1 (```mbed_app_idw01m1```).

-   For WIFI_ISM43362, ignore the value of `wifi-shield` as it is already overrides per supported targets.

-   For built-in Wi-Fi, ignore the value of `wifi-shield`.

 1. Compile and generate binary.
     For example, for `GCC`: